Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

             ]
     ```

-7. Save the file.
+7. Save the file

 ### Task 3: Deploy the Smart Contract

-1. Open a new browser / tab and navigate to the **Blockchain Workbench Web Client** application.
+1. Open a new browser / tab and navigate to the **Blockchain Workbench Web Client** application

-2. Login to the Blockchain Workbench web application using the same account you logged in to your Azure Subscription with, and previously configured as an *Administrator* for the app.
+2. Login to the Blockchain Workbench web application using the same account you logged in to your Azure Subscription with, and previously configured as an *Administrator* for the app

-3. Click the **+ New** tile button to begin creating a new Blockchain application.
+3. Click the **+ New** tile button to begin creating a new Blockchain application

     ![](images/media/image87.png)

-    > NOTE: If you do not see the "+ New" tile button, then please go back and verify you configured / setup the Administrator user permissions correctly.
+    > NOTE: If you do not see the "+ New" tile button, then please go back and verify you configured / setup the Administrator user permissions correctly

-4. On the **New Application** form, click the **Browse** button.
+4. On the **New Application** form, click the **Browse** button

     ![](images/media/image88.png)

-5. In the **Open** dialog, locate and select the **TelemetryCompliance.json** file, then click **Open**.
+5. In the **Open** dialog, locate and select the **TelemetryCompliance.json** file, then click **Open**

     ![](images/media/open-file-telemetrycompliance-json.png)

     >When uploading the JSON file, it will be validated.
 If there are any errors in the file, they will display in a red box directly below the **Browse** button.
 If you have questions about the JSON Schema for Azure Blockchain Workbench, then refer to the [Azure Blockchain Workbench configuration reference](https://docs.microsoft.com/en-us/azure/blockchain-workbench/blockchain-workbench-configuration-overview) article within the documentation.

     >![](images/media/telemetrycompliance-json-file-errors-display-screenshot.png)

     >You can also use the following tools to check the files for errors:
     >
     >- Test the Solidity (.sol) Smart Contract source code using the remix IDE available at <http://remix.ethereum.org>